Study Abroad Program Overview

 Language of Instruction

-A very limited introduction to Thai and Burmese language and cultural study is required.
+The program includes an introduction to Thai and Burmese language and culture.

 Go to the Participants section to see current or past calendars.

-This intensive summer program provides an introduction to Thai and Burmese cultures and languages, with two one-week field excursions to border community health services as a component of each of the health classes.
+This intensive summer program provides an introduction to Thai and Burmese cultures and languages, with field excursions to border community health services as a component of each of the health classes.

 UCEAP students are supported by UC's network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 Local faculty and staff abroad help students integrate into Thai culture and provide assistance with academics, housing, safety, and other issues.